 It might not seem to matter too much how you slice your meat, but it can actually make the difference between an enjoyable meal and one that is just plain hard to chew.
 Cut corned beef against the grain to address this problem.

-Corned beef is made from the muscle of a cow, and that muscle is formed with a variety of fibers that attach together.
-When you slice against the grain, you're shortening these fibers, which makes the meat more tender and easier to chew.
+Corned beef is made from the muscle of a cow, and that muscle is formed with a variety of fibers that are attached together.
+When you slice against the grain in your corned beef recipe, you're shortening these fibers, which makes the meat more tender after cooking and easier to chew.

 Arrange the piece of corned beef on the cutting board so the fibers of the meat are situated diagonally to your body.

 Use a sharp knife to trim away the fat around the edges of the corned beef.
-You don't want to eat the fat because it's unhealthy, and too much fat contributes to an increased risk of heart disease.
-Removing the fat before slicing the meat is easier than trying to cut it off of each individual slice of corned beef.
+You don't want to eat the fat because it can be unhealthy, and too much saturated fat may contribute to an increased risk of cardiovascular disease, according to the Mayo Clinic.